Hedron LogoAfternoon

 Is SaaS taxable in Alabama?

-• No. Services like programming, installation, or training are not taxable if separately stated on the invoice.
+No. Custom programming, implementation, and training are not taxable if separately stated.

 What is Alabama’s economic nexus threshold?

-• $250,000 in Alabama retail sales in the previous calendar year for remote sellers.
+$250,000 in Alabama retail sales in the prior calendar year.

 What is the SSUT and how does it work?

-• A flat 8% statewide rate for eligible remote sellers; ADOR distributes to localities.
+A flat 8% statewide rate available to eligible remote sellers.
+The ADOR handles local distribution.

 Official Alabama Resources